-Whilst exploring the villages of Cornwall in the U.K., I hunkered down for a few days in a tiny stone cottage in the ancient coastal town of Polperro and proceeded to fall in love with the charm of the tiny harbour.
+Hunkered down for a week in a stone cottage within an ancient coastal village in Cornwall, I was seduced by the charm of its tiny harbour.
 Dating from the 1300s, the small fishing village was originally an isolated settlement reachable only by boats.
-Today, it is a popular destination which has been preserved in time and seemingly has avoided the scourge of modern development of many other coastal towns.
+Today, preserved in time, it has seemingly avoided modern development.
 Its history includes smuggling, Cornish pirates, the Cornish language, fisherfolk and… the Blue Peter Inn on the edge of the tiny harbour.
 What more intrigue could an adventurer ask for?
-Ancient lichen covered roof tiles splattered with gull poop, white-washed stone, rust, salt encrusted exterior, sited amongst scattered fishing traps and ropes, nuzzling the harbour’s edge – the Blue Peter has studiously avoided being presented in a twee fashion.
-It’s the real deal, dripping with the stains of Cornish history.
+Ancient lichen covered roof-tiles splattered with gull poop, white-washed stone, rust, salt encrusted exterior, scattered fish traps and ropes; nuzzling the harbour’s edge the Blue Peter is the real deal.
+It oozes the stains of Cornish history.

-Being winter, only a handful of people were in the pub as I entered just on dusk.
-There were many more gulls on the roof ridgeline than patrons inside, and they were prominently silhouetted against the dusk because Cornish gulls are muscular, steroidal giants compared to their puny Australian relatives.
-A welcoming, open log fire crackled in the stone hearth, flames dancing and licking across sawn oak.
-I glanced around in the dimness as my eyes adjusted and noted that there were only about six tables inside.
+Only a handful of people were in the pub as I entered at dusk.
+Gulls silhouetted on the roof ridgeline outnumbered the patrons inside.
+A log-fire crackled in the stone hearth, flames dancing and licking across split oak.
+Glancing around in the dimness, I noted perhaps six tables.
 Most were occupied and several had dogs tethered quietly underneath, a custom which only Englishmen can understand or explain.
-The barman, a sociable type, guided me knowingly, with a broad west-country accent, in the purchase of a suitable local Cornish ale.
-With eyes adjusting to the dimness, I noticed a very unkempt old man seated on his own.
-A docile, elderly whippet lay in a slumbering ball at his feet, tethered to a leg of the table.
-I quickly guessed the gent was probably an elderly fisherman; just the type of local story I was eager to hear.
-Armed with my pint of Betty Stoggs ale, I asked the fisherman if he minded my company.
-He nodded politely, hand gesturing towards the chair opposite, and told me his name was Peter.
-To break down the walls of unfamiliarity I introduced myself and jocularly asked whether he was related to Blue Peter, the name of the pub.
-He shook his head and grinned a little through serious creases, in recognition of my attempted humour.
+The barman, a sociable type with a broad west-country accent, pulled me a local Cornish ale.
+Eyes adjusting, I noticed an unkempt elderly man seated alone.
+I guessed he was probably an elderly fisherman; just the type of local story I was eager to hear.
+A docile whippet lay in a slumbering ball at his feet, tethered to a table-leg.
+Armed with my pint of Betty Stoggs ale, I asked the fisherman if he minded company.
+He nodded politely, gestured towards the chair opposite, told me his name was Peter.
+I introduced myself and jocularly asked whether he was related to Blue Peter, the name of the pub.
+He shook his head and grinned at my clumsy humour.

-Although gleaning information from Peter was a little like extracting teeth, I offered to buy him a modest pub meal and another pint.
-His dog, the elderly whippet named Molly, had hardly stirred in the past half hour.
-I wandered across to the bar and ordered two pub specials - faggotts, mash and onion gravy, and requested a pint of Peter’s favourite ale.
+I offered to buy him a modest pub meal and another pint.
+His dog, the elderly whippet named Molly, had barely stirred in the past half hour.
+I ordered two pub specials at the bar - faggotts, mash and onion gravy, and requested a pint of whichever was Peter’s favourite ale.